 Is your equipment running only when it needs to be?
 Even in buildings with sophisticated building management systems (BMS), the programmed schedule is not always optimal.
 In almost every building, at least one piece of critical equipment (boiler, chiller, HVAC unit, pump, elevator, etc.) is on when it could be off, thus wasting money and increasing wear and tear.

-Running an analysis on the schedule of each piece of equipment and visually overlaying this data with occupancy rates can expose these inefficiencies.
+Running an analysis on the schedule of each piece of equipment and visually overlaying these data with occupancy rates can expose these inefficiencies.
 This should be performed often as maintenance staff sometimes forgets to change schedules back after activities are performed.

 CRE properties that bill their tenants for their individual consumption often must rely on manual meter readings and extremely inefficient accounting processes.
 These activities, plus the potential costs of human error when creating invoices, are sources of operational waste that should be avoided at all costs.